Coveo for Sitecore 5 Migration Guide

 The purpose of this article is to provide an overview of the major differences between Coveo for Sitecore 4 and Coveo for Sitecore 5 in order to help you painlessly move to Coveo for Sitecore 5 and fully benefit from its enhancements.

 Coveo Enterprise Search 7 On-premises Index and Related Modules

 Coveo for Sitecore 5 is available with a Coveo Cloud index.
-If you are currently using a Coveo for Sitecore 4.0 or 4.1 On-Premises edition, you will need to perform a few simple steps to move to a Coveo Cloud index (see Switching From On-Premises to Cloud Indexes).
+If you’re currently using a Coveo for Sitecore 4.0 or 4.1 On-Premises edition, you will need to perform a few simple steps to move to a Coveo Cloud index (see Switching From On-Premises to Cloud Indexes).

-A Pro Cloud or Enterprise Cloud license is required for a production Coveo Cloud index.
+A Standard Cloud, Pro Cloud, or Enterprise Cloud license is required for a production Coveo Cloud index.

 Additionally, the Top Results related folders were only required for On-Premises instances.
 These should be deleted from the Sitecore content tree to avoid confusion (see Coveo for Sitecore 4 to Coveo for Sitecore 5 Upgrade Procedure - Delete the Top Results Related Folders).

 Coveo for Sitecore Legacy Search UI Framework

 Coveo for Sitecore Hive search interface components only implement the MVC architectural pattern.
 Web Forms is no longer used.

 For more details regarding the Coveo for Sitecore Hive Framework and on migrating from the Legacy framework to Coveo Hive, see Upgrading to Coveo for Sitecore Hive Framework - FAQ.